Opening Corrupt Excel files

 ='C:\PathToFile\[MyFileName.xls]'!A1

 and press enter.
-If XL (2000) is able to extract them, it will prompt you for a sheet name.
+If Excel is able to extract them, it will prompt you for a sheet name.

 If the file is not protected, maybe you can open it with OpenOffice (www.Openoffice.org).

-Also, Excel XP and 2003 can sometimes repair XL files with trouble.
+Also, Excel can sometimes repair XL files with trouble.
 Simply choose File, open, select the problem file and instead of simply hitting the "Open" button, click to the right of it on its tiny down arrow to expose more options (see screenshot below)

-Finally, sometimes a corrupt file that still can be opened, can be cured using this method (Excel 2000 or up):
+Finally, sometimes a corrupt file that still can be opened, can be cured by copying all of its worksheets to a new workbook.

 Comments